Politics of the United Kingdom: Political parties

 2005 general election results by age group: voters for Conservative (blue), Labour (red), Lib Dem (yellow), other parties (green); and those not voting (grey).

 Since the 1920s the two main political parties in the UK, in terms of the number of seats in the House of Commons, are the Conservative and Unionist Party and the Labour Party.
-The Scottish National Party has the second largest party membership, but a smaller number of MPs as it only fields candidates for constituencies in Scotland.
+Regional parties hold significant power in devolved parliaments, but don't field candidates outside their nations.
+There are also a number of minor political parties that have elected representation in the House of Commons.